Caroline-Kalolin/py-disposable/README.md

 ---

 ## Download packages offline
-To download the Python offline packages, enter the package name and version in the "requirements.txt" file.
+To download the Python offline packages, enter the packages required in the "requirements.txt" file.

 In command prompt, run this command on the machine that can download these packages online.